dzsobacsi/dungeon-game/README.md

 ## Features
 * Random generated map
-* You can move through the map discovering items.
+* You can move through the map discovering items
+* You can walk around with the arrow keys or with A, W, S, D keys
 * All area of the map can be discovered
 * The map has 4 levels
 * Objects on the map are placed at random